 There’s never been a better time to visit Indianapolis.
-As the state of Indiana celebrates its 200th anniversary, it’s capitol city is filled with special exhibits and events at top attractions such as the Indianapolis Museum of Art, which has a Mini Golf game about Indiana culture for the anniversary, historical sites, Children’s Museum, Zoo, and the Speedway.
-All of the Bicentennial experiences in Indianapolis will continue throughout 2016.
+The capital city is filled with special exhibits and events at top attractions such as the Indianapolis Museum of Art, which has a Mini Golf game about Indiana culture for the anniversary, historical sites, Children’s Museum, Zoo, and the Speedway.

 A Culinary Renaissance